nextcloud/integration_openproject/docs/testing/smoke_testing.md

 ### 6. Setup and check project folder in Nextcloud (with project folder setup)

 - [ ] As a user `admin` enable the Nextcloud `groupfolders` app (`Team folders`) in `Nextcloud`.
-- [ ] Enable `Automatically managed folders` switch in admin setting and set project folder.
+- [ ] Enable `Automatically managed folders` switch in `Administration settings -> OpenProject -> Edit project folders` and set project folder.
 - [ ] Application password should be generated (copy this password as this will be needed in the next step).
 - [ ] Verify that `OpenProject` user and `OpenProject` group are created with user `OpenProject` as sub-admin of the group.
 - [ ] Verify that `OpenProjectNoAutomaticProjectFolders` group is also created with user `OpenProject` as sub-admin.